Drunk driving law by country: United Kingdom

-The offence of driving whilst under the influence of alcohol is one to which there is no defence, as such (although defences such as duress or automatism, which are not specific to the offence of driving with excess alcohol, may apply in certain rare circumstances).
-However, it may be possible to argue that special reasons exist which are such that the offender shouldn't be disqualified from driving despite having committed the offence.
+There are no specific defences to drink driving (general defences such as duress or automatism may apply in certain rare circumstances).
+However, it may be possible to argue that special reasons exist which are such that the offender should not be disqualified from driving despite having committed the offence.
 Special reasons are notoriously difficult to establish, and the burden of proof is always upon the accused to establish them.
 Such reasons may include: